LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 ``SUNLinearSolver`` modules for this task.
 For iterative linear solvers, user-supplied preconditioning can be applied.
-For the specification of a preconditioner, see the iterative linear solver portions of the sections :numref:`Usage.ARKStep.OptionalInputs` and :numref:`Usage.ARKStep.UserSupplied`.
+For the specification of a preconditioner, see the iterative linear solver portions of :numref:`ARKODE.Usage.ARKStep.OptionalInputs` and :numref:`ARKODE.Usage.UserSupplied`.
 If preconditioning is to be performed, user-supplied functions should be used to define left and right preconditioner matrices :math:`P_1` and :math:`P_2` (either of which could be the identity matrix), such that the product :math:`P_{1}P_{2}` approximates the mass matrix :math:`M`.

-To specify a generic linear solver for ARKStep to use for mass matrix systems, after the call to :c:func:`ARKStepCreate()` but before any calls to :c:func:`ARKStepEvolve()`, the user's program must create the appropriate ``SUNLinearSolver`` object and call the function :c:func:`ARKStepSetMassLinearSolver()`, as documented below.
-The first argument passed to this function is the ARKStep memory pointer returned by :c:func:`ARKStepCreate()`; the second argument is the desired ``SUNLinearSolver`` object to use for solving mass matrix systems.
+To specify a generic linear solver for ARKStep to use for mass matrix systems, after the call to :c:func:`ARKStepCreate` but before any calls to :c:func:`ARKStepEvolve()`, the user's program must create the appropriate ``SUNLinearSolver`` object and call the function :c:func:`ARKStepSetMassLinearSolver()`, as documented below.
+The first argument passed to this function is the ARKStep memory pointer returned by :c:func:`ARKStepCreate`; the second argument is the desired ``SUNLinearSolver`` object to use for solving mass matrix systems.
 The third object is a template ``SUNMatrix`` to use with the provided ``SUNLinearSolver`` (if applicable).
 The fourth input is a